Porsche 911 (996): Design and history

 In 2000, Porsche introduced the 996 Turbo, equipped with a four-wheel-drive system and a 3.6-litre, twin-turbocharged and intercooled flat-six engine generating a maximum power output of 309 kW, making the car capable of accelerating from 0-97 kph in 4.2 seconds.
-An X50 option which included larger turbochargers and intercoolers along with revised engine control software became available from the factory in 2002, increasing power output to 331 kW.
+An X50 option, which included larger turbochargers and intercoolers along with revised engine control software, became available from the factory in 2002, increasing power output to 331 kW.
 In 2005, Porsche introduced the Turbo S, which had the X50 option included as standard equipment, with the formerly optional Carbon fibre-reinforced Silicon Carbide (C/SiC) composite ceramic brakes (PCCB) also included as standard.

 In 2000, power output on the base Carrera model was increased to 224 kW.
 2001 marked the final year of production for the base Carrera 4 Coupé in narrow body format.

 In 2002, the standard Carrera models underwent the above-mentioned facelift.
-In addition, engine capacity was also increased to 3.6-litres across the range, yielding gains of 11 kW for the naturally aspirated models.
+In addition, engine capacity of the M96 engine was also increased to 3.6-litres across the range, yielding gains of 11 kW for the naturally aspirated models.
 2002 also marked the start of the production of the 996 based Targa model, with a sliding glass "green house" roof system as introduced on its predecessor.
-It also features a rear glass hatch which gave the driver access to the storage compartment.
+It also features a rear glass hatch that gave the driver access to the storage compartment.
 Also in 2002, the Carrera 4S model was first introduced.
 The C4S, as it is called among the enthusiasts, shares the wide-body look of the Turbo as well as the brakes and suspension.